-Project Management has been put into force over the years to transform tools, processes, and people to get the desired results within the given timeframe.
-In fact, there has been a lot of curiosity and speculation around Project Management and the role of a Project Manager as a whole.
-And there comes legends, rumors, and Project Management myths with curiosity and speculation.
-As a matter of fact, every corporate and industry work with specific rules based on different beliefs as well as practices.
+Over the years, Project Management has been put into force to transform tools, processes, and people to get the desired results within the given timeframe.
+In fact, there has been a lot of curiosity and speculation about project management and the role of a project manager as a whole.
+And there come legends, rumours, project management myths, curiosity, and speculation.
+As a matter of fact, every corporation and industry works with specific rules based on different beliefs as well as practices.
 Various falsehood stories come within the workplace along with the foreseeing myths.
-If it is about the remarkable projects, they pass through the uncertainties and chaos which further allows the teams to make smart decisions as per the reality.
-This article will cover nine commonly held myths of Project Management that need to be avoided to achieve high performance and complete productivity.
+If it is about the remarkable projects, they pass through the uncertainties and chaos, allowing the teams to make smart decisions as per the reality.
+This article will cover nine commonly held Project Management myths that must be avoided to achieve high performance and complete productivity.

 Myths of Project Management